-- Develop a Regional Comprehensive Safety Action Plan consistent with the Safe Streets and Roads for All (SS4A) program, utilizing consultant assistance and leveraging existing data and regional safety initiatives.
-Upon adoption of the Comprehensive Safety Action Plan, the MPO will partner with local communities to develop a regional safety project implementation application for the second round of funding in 2023 through the SS4A program. - Lead development of a regional Electric Vehicle Planning Study in coordination with public and private market sector partners that identifies infrastructure investments, policies, and strategies to accelerate the transition to EVs in the Madison metro area and also positions the region to make effective use of new federal funding available and compete for discretionary grants. - Continue to support efforts of City of Madison Traffic Engineering, Metro Transit, and other agency partners to implement the Regional Intelligent Transportation System (ITS) Strategic Plan for the Madison Metropolitan Area.
+- Initiate a Regional Transportation Systems Management and Operations (TSMO) Plan, with consultant assistance, complimenting the Congestion Management Process and ITS plan. - Continue to implement the Regional Comprehensive Safety Action Plan.
+The MPO will continue to partner with local communities to develop a regional safety project implementation application for the anticipated third round of Safe Streets and Roads for All funding in 2024. - Continue to implement the Regional Electric Vehicle Charging Infrastructure Plan, providing coordinating support for public and private market sector partners in implementing policies and strategies from the plan, and monitoring the transition to EV's in the Madison Metro area. - Continue to support efforts of City of Madison Traffic Engineering, Metro Transit, and other agency partners to implement the Regional Intelligent Transportation System (ITS) Strategic Plan for the Madison Metropolitan Area.
 This includes coordinating efforts of WisDOT, other traffic management agencies, Metro Transit, and first responder agencies, and maintenance of the ITS Architecture and Plan.
-(Figure 4 shows the Madison area traffic signal system, the core of the ITS system for the local arterial street network). - Continue to implement the Congestion Management Process and monitor CMP performance measures, including the impact of congestion mitigation projects implemented. - Continue to provide data and other support for the City of Madison and City of Sun Prairie Vision Zero initiatives, including Madison's implementation of SS4A grant projects and planning initiatives if funding is secured. - Provide staffing support to the Dane County Traffic Safety Commission (TSC), lead preparation of annual safety trends report for the commission, and participate in the TSC emphasis area (impaired driving, risky driving behavior, pedestrian safety, and equity) workgroups to pilot infrastructure and behavioral countermeasures in Dane County. - Monitor and assist WisDOT as needed with special corridor studies to manage access and address safety and traffic operations along state highway corridors and at interchange areas. - Conduct analysis of High Injury Network (HIN) and the pedestrian and bicycle crash study as they relate to MPO-identified Environmental Justice areas to enable prioritization of projects addressing safety concerns disproportionately impacting low-income and minority populations.
+(Figure 5 shows the Madison area traffic signal system, the core of the ITS system for the local arterial street network). - Continue to implement the Congestion Management Process and monitor CMP performance measures, including the impact of congestion mitigation projects implemented. - Continue to provide data and other support for the City of Madison and City of Sun Prairie Vision Zero initiatives, including Madison's implementation of SS4A grant projects and planning initiatives if funding is secured.

-Other activities in 2023 include WisDOT and City of Madison Traffic Engineering activities related to traffic operations and management (including traffic signal coordination/timing), intersection improvements, pedestrian and bicycle facility improvements, and safety improvements.
-Also City of Madison implementation of the Vision Zero Action Plan.
+- Provide staffing support to the Dane County Traffic Safety Commission (TSC), lead preparation of annual safety trends report for the commission, and participate in the TSC emphasis area (impaired driving, risky driving behavior, pedestrian safety, and equity) workgroups to pilot infrastructure and behavioral countermeasures in Dane County. - Monitor and assist WisDOT as needed with special corridor studies to manage access and address safety and traffic operations along state highway corridors and at interchange areas. - Other activities in 2024 include WisDOT and City of Madison Traffic Engineering activities related to traffic operations and management (including traffic signal coordination/timing), intersection improvements, pedestrian and bicycle facility improvements, and safety improvements.